WalletScrutiny/WalletScrutinyCom/_hardware/storecold.md

 The one available is the Store Cold Nova X9.
 Before you can order, you must first contact the provider via its contact form.
 We find this to be irregular because providers who usually keep stock of their items, have an automated ordering process.

-All of the items have the same picture.
+All of the items have the same picture and they distinguish them by some "BTC size"?
 Here's a brief summary of the products:

 - Storecold Tera X10 - the order button redirects to the homepage.
-They claim the "size" is 32 BTC - $450
+They call this "Size 32 BTC" - for $450
-- Storecold Tera X213 - Out of Stock - the "size" is 8 BTC - $199
+- Storecold Tera X213 - Out of Stock - "Size 8BTC" - $199
-- Storecold Nova X9 - can be ordered [here](https://www.storecold.io/checkout.html) after filling out a web form - size is 22 BTC - $350 USD
+- Storecold Nova X9 - can be ordered [here](https://www.storecold.io/checkout.html) after filling out a web form - "Size 22BTC" - $350 USD
-- Storecold Nano X3 - Out of Stock - size is 4 BTC - $270
+- Storecold Nano X3 - Out of Stock - "Size 4BTC" - $270

 ## The Storecold Nova X9